Early Years Network

 Our Network

 The members of this network are committed to expanding research-informed practice by building international partnerships: network members have established partnerships in Spain, Norway, Iceland, Sweden, Italy, Australia and New Zealand.
-Members are currently involved/working within the SSSC, the Scottish Government, Early Years Scotland and third sector organisations.
 The network recognises the need to involve current students, as well as graduates working within the early education field, to learn more about the impact of sector developments on children’s outcomes, as well as promoting and critiquing practitioner research.

-All with an interest in ELC are welcome to events, including those working within relevant policy and working in practice.
-All ELC staff, as well as all students, including undergraduate and postgraduates are welcome.
+All with an interest in ELC are welcome to events, including those working within relevant policy and those working in practice.
+All ELC staff, as well as all students, including undergraduate and postgraduate are welcome.
 Those undertaking independent research in settings are particularly encouraged to attend.

 Network Activities